IttzDavid/Bookstore/README.md

-Import 'bookstore.sql' from "db" folder to xampp!!!
+Import 'bookstore.sql' from "db" folder to myphpadmin!!!